KenKundert/nestedtext/README.rst

             - new membership task force
             - accounting task force

-One of the more attractive use-cases for *NestedText* is command line programs whose output is meant to be consumed by either people or programs.
+One particularly attractive use-case for *NestedText* is command line programs whose output is meant to be consumed by either people or programs.
 Many programs do so by supporting a ``--json`` command-line flag that indicates the output should be computer readable rather than human readable.
 But, with